Hartwick's Baccalaureate Program

 Because of the special nature of the nursing curriculum, nursing majors must achieve a 2.0 cumulative average by the end of the freshman year in order to proceed into the sophomore year nursing curriculum.
 Students who do not achieve at least this average may petition the department to be considered on an individual basis for continuation in the program.
 Nursing as an applied science requires that each student demonstrate not only mastery of theoretical knowledge but also competency in the application of theory to practice of cognitive, effective and psychomotor skills.
 Nursing majors must successfully complete both the theoretical and laboratory portion of each nursing course in order to receive credit for the course.

-- CPR Certification for health-care providers (as listed below), and must have current CPR card.
+- CPR Certification for health-care providers (as listed below)

 Basic Life Support (BLS) Certification for Healthcare Providers (American Heart Association)

 Pre-licensure students will be invoiced for professional liability insurance